South Island Itinerary 10 days

 Day 1: Christchurch to Tekapo

-• I took an early morning Intercity NZ bus to Tekapo.
-The bus journey along the countryside was totally worth getting up that morning.
+• Board an early morning Intercity NZ bus to Tekapo.
+The scenic journey through the countryside makes the early wake-up completely worthwhile.

-• In the evening, I was picked up by the tour guide for Tekapo Star Gazing.
-The Tekapo star gazing with hot pools is very unique to Tekapo as it is the only star gazing tour with hot springs in New Zealand.
+• In the evening, indulge in the unique experience of Tekapo Star Gazing, a one-of-a-kind tour that combines stargazing with hot pools, an exclusive offering in Tekapo as the only stargazing tour with hot springs in New Zealand.

 Mount John South Summit hiking details